Skip to main content

 This makes understanding NC's specific pedestrian and bicycle laws critical.
 For detailed guides on the specific laws that apply, see our pedestrian accident guide and bicycle accident guide.

-NC Pedestrian Right-of-Way Laws
+NC Pedestrian Right-of-Way Laws: The Three-Statute Framework

 N.C.
 Gen. Stat. § 20-174

-At Marked Crosswalks and Intersections
+At Marked Crosswalks and Uncontrolled Intersections (GS 20-173)

 At Signalized Intersections